midlantica/LovelyBunchOfCoconuts/content/quotes/Thomas-Sowell/One-of-many-disservices-Thomas-Sowell.md

 ---
-title: "One of many disservices done to young people"
+title: 'One of many disservices done to young people'
 ---

 ## "One of many disservices done to young people is giving them the puffed up notion that they are in a position to pass sweeping judgments on a world that they have barely begun to experience."